 I’d love to have an astonishing story to tell about how I came to be a Wise Guy.
 You know, like some grand evolutionary journey from Barista to Puppy Trainer to Chef at a 5-star Mexican restaurant, then voila!
 Funeralwise Wise Guy!
 Yeah, not exactly…it really all started when I was still in high school.

-Now, I do love a great cup of coffee, puppies of all ages (yes, my 15-year-old Pomeranian is still a puppy to me), and tacos are my favorite food group.
+Now, I do love a great cup of coffee, puppies of all ages (yes, even my 16-year-old Pomeranian was still a puppy to me), and tacos are my favorite food group.
 But none of that led me to Funeralwise, so why am I here?

 I worked for a large family-owned cemetery while I was a senior in high school.
 After work, I would walk around the perimeter of the park.
 I was careful to be respectful of anyone visiting a gravesite, so I would walk by quietly with my head down.
 I passed the same elderly gentleman every day for weeks.
 It was clear to me that he had lost his wife of many years and just did not seem to know what to do without her.
 One day, he looked in my direction and smiled a weak smile.
 From then on, I got to know Eddie and heard all about his beloved wife of 60 years, Mildred.
 I saw for the first time what life and love and loss were all about.